 Former Tennessee Supervisory Corrections Officer Sentenced for Civil Rights Offenses After Assaulting an Inmate and Ignoring His Medical Needs

-If convicted, the defendants face a maximum sentence of 10 years in prison for the excessive force charge and up to 20 years in prison for the obstruction charges.
-A federal district court judge would determine any sentence after considering the U.S. Sentencing Guidelines and other statutory factors.
+A sentencing hearing has been set for July 2.
+The defendants each face up to a maximum of 10 and a half years in prison, three years of supervised release and fines of up to $260,000.
+A federal district court judge will determine any sentence after considering the U.S. Sentencing Guidelines and other statutory factors.

 # # # # #